scoconno/scoconno.github.io/examined/index.md

 ## Material for each week

 Links to notes, assignments, readings not in the textbook, and optional videos & readings are below.
 Consult the syllabus for a full list of what is required for each week.
+Note that essays are on a prior week's topic, e.g., essay 1 posted under week 2 concerns the material from week 1.

 **Week 1**